neomatrix369/AIE7-Demo-Day-Project/README.md

 # RagCheck

-A 4-screen wizard application for corpus/data quality assessment using AI-generated and RAGAS-generated questions with real document processing and vector similarity search.
+A 5-screen wizard application for comprehensive RAG system quality assessment using AI-generated and RAGAS-generated questions with real document processing, vector similarity search, and interactive data visualization.

 ## Visuals

-*Screenshots of the 4-screen wizard application will be added here soon.*
+*Screenshots of the 5-screen wizard application will be added here soon.*

 ## Project Structure